 Our professional staff has the knowledge to address a variety of topics:

 - Memory loss, dementia and Alzheimer’s disease.

-- Medication and treatment options that may help with cognitive and behavioral symptoms.
+- Medication and treatment options that may help with cognitive and behavioral symptoms for a time.

 - Tips for providing quality care.

 - Recommendations for finding quality care providers.

 - Legal and financial documents for future care.